chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_definition_syntax.rst

 A definition has three components:

 * A resource name
-* One (or more) arguments that are used to to define a parameter and set its default value; if a default value is not specified, it is assumed to be ``nil``
+* One (or more) arguments that are used to define a parameter and set its default value; if a default value is not specified, it is assumed to be ``nil``
 * A hash that is used within a definition to provide access to parameters and their values

 The parameter values that are provided are used as the default values, in case a value is not provided when the resource is invoked.